 Niagara Falls from the Canadian Side: The 9 Best Things to Do

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
-Learn more on our Disclaimer page.
+Learn more on our disclaimer page.

-When to go: Spring (May-June) and Fall (September-October) are quieter than peak season in July and August and should offer pleasant weather.
+• When: Spring (May-June) and Fall (September-October) are quieter than peak season in July and August and should offer pleasant weather.

-Weather: Temperatures of -5-18°C (23-64°F) in winter and 0-17°C (32-62°F) in summer, with between 7-12 days of rain a month.
+• Weather: Temperatures of -5-18°C (23-64°F) in winter and 0-17°C (32-62°F) in summer, with between 7-12 days of rain a month.

-Currency: Canadian dollar.
+• Currency: Canadian dollar ($).

 Is Niagara Falls in Canada or America?